Sam Liccardo and Evan Low Spar in Debate Over House Seat

 The debate then shifted to housing policy, with Low emphasizing his commitment to Harris’ plan to provide a $25,000 tax credit to first-time homebuyers and build 3 million new homes.

 The candidates then went back to echoing the other’s opinion.
 When asked, both agreed they would work with social media companies but that more regulation was needed.
-“We need to be able to partner with tech companies,” Low said.
+“We need to be able to partner with tech companies,” said Low.
 He emphasized his support for the California Consumer Privacy Act, which gave California citizens greater control over their data from corporations.

 Liccardo used his rebuttal to attack Low, highlighting that Low’s campaign is under investigation for improper fundraising.
-“It’s the subject of an ongoing investigation today, because of Evan Low’s attempt to use this caucus to raise money in ways that were not legitimate,” Liccardo said.
+“It’s the subject of an ongoing investigation today, because of Evan Low’s attempt to use this caucus to raise money in ways that were not legitimate,” said Liccardo.

 The last major issue the candidates were asked about was how they would respond to climate change’s impacts on Californians—specifically, rising home insurance rates caused by destructive wildfires.
 Low used his time to state support for California Senate candidate Adam Schiff’s plan to help fund home insurance through Medicare and Medicaid.
 He also mentioned his support for Governor Newsom’s plan to make all California vehicles electric by 2035 and run the state’s power grid on clean energy by 2045.